 If you look to the Bible for guidance about what is valuable and what is worthless, you’ll find clear instruction, with the pros and cons (called blessings and curses) of many attitudes and activities described plainly.
 An underlying principle found throughout the Bible is that our decisions determine the quality of our lives.
 God tells us in Deuteronomy 28 that if the instructions given by our Heavenly Father are followed, bountiful physical blessings are promised (vv.
 1–14).
 However, if His instructions, which are embodied in the Ten Commandments, are ignored or despised, intractable problems and curses will result (vv.
 15–68).
 These blessings and curses are related in Leviticus 26, as well.
 This knowledge enables a person to recognize what is worthwhile and what is of no value.

 There are behaviors that are worthless, though not widely recognized as such.
 Highly commercialized holidays based on ancient pagan customs that long predate Christianity now occupy a great deal of people's time and money, which is not pleasing to God.
-Anciently, Jeremiah was inspired to write: “Thus sayeth the Lord, Learn not the way of the heathen… For the customs of the people are vain” (Jeremiah 10:2–3 KJV).
+Anciently, Jeremiah was inspired to write: “Thus sayeth the Lord, Learn not the way of the heathen….
+For the customs of the people are vain” (Jeremiah 10:2–3 King James Version).